Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 The `loadHook` function is only called directly or indirectly by `Compartment.prototype.import` if the module map of the compartment has no entry for a module specifier.

-The `loadHook` function creates an entry in the the module map of the compartemnt.

 The `loadHook` function is useful if the module descriptor is unavailable when constructing the compartment, or to create a module descriptor dynamically.

 A compartment keeps a reference to the `loadHook` function.